getsentry/publish/README.md

-# release
+# publish

-Meta repository to trigger release processes from other repositories.
+Meta repository to trigger publish processes from other repositories.